Krishna Temple, Rawalpindi: History

 The Krishna temple was built during the British Raj by brothers Kanji Mal and Ujagar Mal Ram Rachpal, two wealthy businessmen of Saddar, in 1897 as a place of worship for the Hindus living in the surrounding areas.
 From 1947 to 1948 it was closed to avoid religious violence that followed the partition.
 It was reopened in 1949 and was handed over to the local Hindu Punchayat for those Hindus who chose to remain in Pakistan and it became the main place of worship for Rawalpindi Hindus.

 In 1970, the temple was taken over by the Evacuee Trust Property Board, which leased the area surrounding it to local traders.
 The Hindu community has been protesting against this occupation of the temple land.
 The temple was frequented by diplomats living in Islamabad until the 1980s.

-Currently, it serves as the main temple for the estimated 50 Hindu families residing in the city, with two prayers held daily.
+It serves as the main temple for the estimated 50 Hindu families residing in the city, with two prayers held daily.
 It is also frequented by Hindus visiting from Sindh.

 Renovation

 In 2018, the Punjab government released Rs.
 20 million to renovate the temple.
 The renovation and restoration was completed in 2020.
+In 2025, the temple was handed over to Evacuee Trust Property Board for renovation costing Rs.40 million.
+The rebuilding project covers halls, rooms, washrooms, and other sections of the structure.

+Festival

+Hindu festivals like Holi and Diwali are celebrated here.